tuhdo/semantic-refactor/srefactor-demos/demos.md

 [![img](class-template-gen-func-impl.gif)](class-template-gen-func-impl.gif)

+Notice that in the demos, you see some regions highlighted with red colors.
+Those regions are spaces inserted by Semantic Refactor, so when you move the cursor inside a generated function body, you can start typing code immediately without indenting.

 # Generate class getters and setters<a id="sec-3" name="sec-3"></a>

 All getters and setters of all variables in a class can be